nazmul-karim170/SPI-GAN/README.md

 ### 💡 Fast, High Quality Image and Video Reconstruction
-- Stable Diffusion (SD) for image generation   -->   high-quality
+- Deep Learning for Reconstruction instead of tradiational L1-norm solution   -->   Fast Recostruction
-- Single View editing  --> higher chance of view-consistent editing as it is hard to obtain consistent editing effects in multiple views with SD
+- Generative Adversarial Network (GAN) as the recovery architecture --> High-quality
-- The editing process is training-free as we use a generalized NeRF model -->   fast high-quality 3D content reconstruction.
+- In addtion to adversarial and MSE loss, we use a perceptual loss function using the feature space of a pre-trained ImageNet Encoder --> Helps achieving SOTA Perforamnce